Generation Z Definition

 Technology is, of course, the lifeblood of Gen Z. Companies that embrace new technology will be a drawcard for Gen Zers.
 Plus, brands with a strong YouTube or Instagram profile will catch the eye of job-hunting Zoomers.

-Online communication and collaboration come naturally to Generation Z. However, face-to-face contact is also vital despite the dependence on technology.
+Generation Z naturally engages in online communication and collaboration.
+However, despite their dependence on digital communication, face-to-face contact is vital.
 In one survey, 72 percent of Zoomers said they preferred in-person communication.

-What comes after Gen Z?
+What Comes After Gen Z?

-The next cab off the rank when it comes to generation cohorts is Generation Alpha.
-Anyone born after 2012 is part of this new cohort.
-Although still very young, there’s no doubt this generation will also make its mark in time.
+Young people born after 2012 are part of this new cohort.
+Although still at a young age, there’s no doubt this generation will also make its mark in time.

-List of Generations
+List Of Generations

-• Greatest Generation: 1901 to 19127
+• Greatest Generation: 1901 to 1927

 • Silent Generation: 1928 to 1945

-• Baby Boomers: 1946 to 1964
+• Baby Boomer: 1946 to 1964

 • Generation X: 1965 to 1980